 Ingredients for Candied Yams with Marshmallows:

 - 3 yams/sweet potatoes – I love garnet yams!
-Do double check when you’re buying your yams that you’re choosing those with orange flesh.
-Some yams have white flesh – they don’t look quite as appetizing and those that I’ve tried aren’t quite as sweet or moist either.
+Do double check when you’re buying your sweet potatoes that you’re choosing those with orange flesh.
+Some have white flesh – they don’t look quite as appetizing and those that I’ve tried aren’t quite as sweet or moist either.
+If push comes to shove, you can probably substitute canned yams

 - Maple syrup – mmmm, maple syrup adds so much flavor and also sweetness to our candied yams.
 If you’re lucky enough to have pure maple syrup from you last trip to Vermont (hahaha), this is the time break it out from the lock box and treat yourself!
 You can also use pure maple syrup from your local grocery store.
 If you prefer maple flavored corn syrup, you can use that too.